adithyankumar/MediaController/README.md

 # MediaController
 MediaController give two different user access control for the files like **Super User** and **Normal User**.
-MediaController helps user to fetch, display, add and delete differnt media file **( Image, Video, Audio and Document )** from internal and external memory to app.
+MediaController helps user to fetch, display, add and delete different media file **( Image, Video, Audio and Document )** from internal and external memory to app.
 **Super User** can fetch , display, add and delete file in our app.
 **Normal User** can fetch and display file in our app.
-Also provides built in view to perform the fuctionalities with basic UI.
+Also provides built in view to perform the functionalities with basic UI.

 # Download
 You can download project from Github's [release page](https://github.com/adithyankumar/MediaController/releases/tag/1.0.0-beta)